-Cuckoo 0.5 introduces support for optional full memory dumps, which are created at the end of the analysis process.
+New in version 0.5: Cuckoo introduces support for optional full memory dumps, which are created at the end of the analysis process.
 You can use these memory dumps to perform additional memory forensic analysis with Volatility.

 Please also consider that we don’t particularly encourage this: since Cuckoo employs some rootkit-like technologies to perform its operations, the results of a forensic analysis would be polluted by the sandbox’s components.

-To run with VMware vSphere Hypervisor (or ESXi) Cuckoo leverages libvirt.
-Libvirt is currently using the VMware API to take control over virtual machines, though these APIs are available only in the licensed version.
-In VMware vSphere free edition, these APIs are read only, so you are unable to use Cuckoo with it.
+To run with VMware vSphere Hypervisor (or ESXi) Cuckoo leverages on libvirt or pyVmomi (the Python SDK for the VMware vSphere API).
+VMware API are used to take control over virtual machines, though these APIs are available only in the licensed version.
+In VMware vSphere free edition these APIs are read only, so you will be unable to use it with Cuckoo.
 For the minimum license needed, please have a look at VMware website.

 Probably you upgraded it in a wrong way.
 It’s not a good practice to rewrite the files due to Cuckoo’s complexity and quick evolution.

-Please follow the upgrade steps described in Upgrade from a previous release.
+Please follow the upgrade steps described in Upgrading from a previous release.

 Cuckoo is a mature but always evolving project, it’s possible that you encounter some problems while running it, but before you rush into sending emails to everyone make sure you read what follows.